| UserVoice | #1 Productboard | #2 ProductLift | |

 "We needed something we could start using today, not after a procurement cycle"

 What it does: Productboard is a product management platform focused on customer insights and prioritization.
-It offers excellent scoring tools and integrations but uses per-maker pricing that escalates quickly from $25 to $90+ per maker/month.
+It offers a free Starter tier and paid plans from $19 to $59 per maker/month (annual).
+Enterprise requires contacting sales.

 Best for: Customer Insights